Lord of the Bling: Ratings

 In its original broadcast, "Lord of the Bling" received 2.97 million viewers, ranking 106th of 116 in the weekly rankings.

 Reviews

 The episode received mixed to positive reviews from television critics.
 Television Without Pity gave the episode a "B" grade.
 Price Peterson, writing for TV.com, gave the episode a mixed review.
 The reviewer wrote that he "did really like the flashbacks about how Veronica had kind of spurned [Yolanda] back in the day."
 However, he criticized the episode in general, stating that "the episode as a whole wasn't quite as compelling as some of the others."

 Rowan Kaiser of The A.V.
 Club gave the episode a positive review.
-He stated that "[t]he case-of-the-week may have a 'ripped-from-the-headlines' feel, and that's usually considered a bad thing, but it actually works fairly well."
-He summarized the review by writing that "Lord of the Bling" was "another winning episode in what's rapidly becoming an impressive streak."
+She stated that "[t]he case-of-the-week may have a 'ripped-from-the-headlines' feel, and that's usually considered a bad thing, but it actually works fairly well."
+She summarized the review by writing that "Lord of the Bling" was "another winning episode in what's rapidly becoming an impressive streak."